+Below, we explain the upgrades for Doppler’s radio direction finders and direction finding systems.
 The Series 7000 firmware is field upgradable using the MPT Flash program provided with the MPT Suite software.
-Right click on the link below and select “Save Target As” or “Save Link As” to download version 2.35 of the code.
+Right click on the link below and select “Save Target As” or “Save Link As” to download version 2.43 of the code.

 |2.13||5 Jan 2012||Initial production release|

 |2.14||11 Oct 2012||Added feature to better identify the direction finder on a local area network; requires MPT User Interface 2.4 or later|

 |2.15||5 Nov 2012||Added time tagging option to audio streaming|